 ~ Older corgis enjoy easy living and a laid back lifestyle.
 They are content with short outings and ask only to be your loved companion.

-Please visit our Available Dogs page and take a look at the seniors.
 Do you have room in your heart and home for one of these treasures?

 Grow old along with me!